schollz/miti/README.md

 Next install [Go](https://golang.org/dl/) and then in a terminal:

-	> go install github.com/schollz/saps
+	> go install github.com/schollz/s4

-That's it! `saps` is now available from the command-line.
+That's it! `s4` is now available from the command-line.

 ## Usage

 ### First steps

 To get started, first plugin your instruments to your computer.
-If you run `saps` you will see which instruments are available to you.
+Open a command prompt and type `s4` to see which instruments are available to you.

 ```
-> saps
+> s4
 +---------------------------+
 |        INSTRUMENTS        |
 +---------------------------+